davideastmond/newsaggregator/readme.md

 ### Features

-- #### User accounts and log ins:
+- #### User accounts and log-ins:
 	- users can create accounts
-	- users can log in and out of the system.
+	- users can log-in and out of the system.
-	- cookies are used to keep track of login state
+	- cookies are used to keep track of log-in state
-	- relational data base used to keep track of user accounts
+	- relational database used to keep track of user accounts
-	- password hashing
+	- password hashing and validation
 - #### User custom news feed:
 	- users can add/remove news topic subscriptions.
 	- users can view their custom feed which is populated by news articles *(in progress)*
+	- relational database used to keep track of topics and topics associated with a user's subscription
 - #### Headlines
-	- Any user (regardless if they have an account) can view top headlines
+	- Any user (regardless if they have an account) can view the latest headlines
 - #### Custom ad hoc topic searches
-	- User can search for news articles by date and by a topic
+	- User can search for news articles by date and by topic

 ### Future Feature ideas

 - Saving news articles
-- Saving articles to *favourites*
+- Saving articles to *favorites*
 - ad hoc custom searches with multiple search topics
 - "read later" list